Skip to main content

 Prevention and Treatment in Rural Areas

 The CDC identifies many risk factors for arthritis, including some that cannot be prevented or controlled, such as aging, gender, and genetics.
-Arthritis risk factors that can be controlled include overweight and obesity, infections, joint injuries, occupations with repetitive motions, and smoking.
+Other risk factors include overweight and obesity, smoking, infections, and joint injuries.
 Given that obesity rates tend to be higher in rural areas, programs to help rural residents achieve and maintain a healthy weight are well-suited for preventing arthritis.
 Physical exercise is also helpful in addressing arthritis, though it can be more difficult in rural areas to find areas to walk or engage in a formal exercise program.
 The 2017 MMWR article mentioned above noted that self-management programs that are generally helpful for controlling symptoms, are less available in rural areas.
 However, self-directed versions of evidence-based interventions are available, and could be recommended by rural practitioners and supported by community service organizations.
 The same article discusses how rural communities and organizations can deliver effective self-management programs and support physical activity to help residents better manage arthritis.

 Rural Program Examples